-- 1. No health papers will be required. - 2.
-A local veterinarian will be present to inspect all animals to see that there is no evidence of contagious or infectious disease. - 3.
+- 2. A local veterinarian will be present to inspect all animals to see that there is no evidence of contagious or infectious disease. - 3.
 Animals will be inspected at the time of unloading or shortly thereafter.
 Sheep and Goats cannot unload until they have been inspected by the vet. - 4.
 Animals showing signs or symptoms of contagious diseases like active lesions of ring worm, sore mouth, multiple warts visible without examination, or infected with mange, will not be permitted to exhibit. - 5.
 Any oral or injected medication must be given in the presence of a Veterinarian or Departmental Livestock Superintendent.